ffangsong/Sentence_Embedding_for_Ranking/README.md

 cd Sentence_Embedding_for_Ranking
 ```

-Create the environment file from the the provided requirement.txt file
+Create the environment from the the provided requirement.txt file

     conda create python=3.6
     pip install -r requirement.txt